 Virtual walking system for re-experiencing the journey of another person

-A research team consisting of Professor Michiteru Kitazaki from the Toyohashi University of Technology, Associate Professor Tomohiro Amemiya from the University of Tokyo, and Professor Yasushi Ikei from Tokyo Metropolitan University have developed a virtual walking system.
+A research team consisting of Professor Michiteru Kitazaki from the Toyohashi University of Technology, Associate Professor Tomohiro Amemiya from the University of Tokyo, and Professor Yasushi Ikei from Tokyo Metropolitan University have developed a walking .
 This system records a person walking, then replays it to another user through the oscillating optic flow and synchronous foot vibrations.
 Psychological experiments confirmed that the sensations of self-motion, walking, leg action, and telepresence provided by the oscillating visual flow combined with foot vibrations are stronger than with randomized-timing vibrations or without any vibrations.
 These results suggest that oscillating visual scenes and synchronous foot vibrations are effective for creating virtual walking sensations.
 The virtual walking system can reproduce experiences of walking to people who are a distance away, or who have a disability that could prevent them from walking in the future.
 This research has been published in the British open access journal i-Perception on 15th October 2019.

 Walking is a natural and frequent action performed by healthy adults in everyday life.
 It involves various sensations such as vision, touch, hearing, and proprioception, as well as performing motor commands and actions.
 Therefore, it would represent a challenge to develop a virtual reality system capable of reproducing the walking sensation.